MarksNduati/MarksNduati/README.md

 # Hey!
 How's your day going?
-> *"Your brain is the most complex structure in the known universe — 86 billion neurons, more connections than stars in the Milky Way.
-You ain't dumb bro."* 🧠✨
+> *Fact: Your brain is the most complex structure in the known universe — 86 billion neurons, more connections than stars in the Milky Way.
+You ain't dumb bro.*

 ---